SchokiCoder/book_modern_c/src/4_operators.md

 {{ #include ../code/4_operators101/increment_return.c }}
 ```

-When the increment operator is on the right side like in line 02, then we first
+When the increment operator is on the right side (postfix), then we first
 assign the value of "num" to "before" and then increment "num".
 If the operator
-is on the right side it's done the other way around.
+is on the left side (prefix) it's done the other way around.
 So after this, this is how all variables look like:
 num : 2
 before : 0